JDA-4307/JDA-4307-Color-Verification/README.md

 # Color Verification & Validation Project

-This project is capable of identifying and detecting whether a piece of wood veneer is within an acceptable range of colors.
+This project is capable of identifying the color of a wood veneer and determining whether it falls within an acceptable range of predefined colors.

-## Instructions:
+# Instructions:

 1. **[Download the model](https://drive.google.com/file/d/1L-xwOJkQyGt5-RdzT-VCRaANdbaJTYc1/view?usp=sharing)**
 2. Move the `color_detection_model.zip` file into the `color_verification_demo` folder.